alicika/journal/content/blog/_index.md

 page_template = "blog/page.html"
 +++

-This is a sample with a minimum frontmatter.
+This is a sample page with a minimum frontmatter.